Title: | Mathijs Deen's Miscellaneous Auxiliaries |

 plotDistribution(distribution = "normal", xRange = c(-5, 5), xColArea = matrix(data = c(-5, -1.96, 1.96, 5), ncol = 2, byrow = TRUE), xAreaCol = c("green", "blue"), mean = 0, sd = 1, yaxt = "n", ylab = "")

-Calculate the posterior model odds for a set of models.
+Calculate the posterior model probability for a set of models.

 ... |